Skip to content

 Specs are written for both humans and agents.
 Humans need to see the tradeoffs and non-goals.
 Agents need stable acceptance criteria, constraints, and enough context to avoid inventing product decisions.

 An execution unit under a spec.
-Tasks are fn-N.M, declare dependencies, and may declare satisfies: [R1, R3].
+Tasks hang off a spec id with a .M suffix (fn-N-slug.M, or wor-17-slug.M for a tracker-linked spec), declare dependencies, and may declare satisfies: [R1, R3].

 Tasks should be sized for one focused work pass.
 A good task has enough context to be executable, but not so much surface area that review becomes meaningless.